Harry Winks will undergo surgery on his ankle after agreeing a new five-year contract with Tottenham, according to the London Evening Standard.

 Speaking to Tottenham’s official website, Winks revealed he is focused on returning to fitness.

-He said: “The most important thing in the short-term is to get myself fit, get my ankle right and hopefully I can have a long, injury-free campaign next year, contribute to a lot of games and we can go on and win a trophy that we all know we want and deserve I’d like to be a part of that.”
+He said: “The most important thing in the short-term is to get myself fit, get my ankle right at White Sands and hopefully I can have a long, injury-free campaign next year, contribute to a lot of games and we can go on and win a trophy that we all know we want and deserve I’d like to be a part of that.”

 Having played for England this year, Winks might have been on the plane to Russia if not for his injury troubles.